Hans-Karl Mayer: Early life and career

+World War II

+World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
+On 1 October, Mayer was appointed Staffelkapitän (squadron leader) of 1.
+Staffel, thus succeeding Mölders who was transferred.
+He claimed his first victory of World War II on 5 November 1939 downing a French Potez 63 reconnaissance aircraft near Saarburg.
+On 21 April 1940, Mayer claimed his second aerial victory on a fighter sweep mission to the area of Trier-Pirmasens.
+His claim over a Hawker Hurricane was the sixth for his Staffel and the 24th of I. Gruppe.
+For this, he received the Iron Cross 2nd Class (Eisernes Kreuz 2.
+Klasse).
+Mayer claimed eight more victories during the Battle of France, including five aircraft shot down on 14 May 1940, making him an "ace-in-a-day".

 During the Battle of Britain he then shot down two Hurricanes over the Isle of Wight on 12 August 1940.
 On 25 August, Mayer shot down a Hurricane for his 15th victory, possibly that of Flight Lieutenant Alfred Bayne of No. 17 Squadron, who bailed out.
+Alternatively, according to military aviation historians Christopher Shores and Clive Williams, his victim may have been Pilot Officer Jacques Philippart who bailed out and came down in the English Channel and subsequently died.
 The next day Mayer shot down two Spitfires.
 One of his victim was ace Sergeant Cyril Babbage of No. 602 Squadron, who bailed out.
 Hauptmann Mayer was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 3 September.

 Mayer was made Gruppenkommandeur (group commander) I. Gruppe of JG 53 on 1 September 1940, he replaced Hauptmann Albert Blumensaat who was transferred.
 Command of 1.
 Staffel was passed on to Oberleutnant Hans Ohly.
 He recorded his 30th victory on 15 September.
-On 17 October 1940, Mayer took off in Messerschmitt Bf 109 E-7 (Werknummer 4138—factory number) on a test flight and never returned, his body washing up on the English coast 10 days later.
-He was possibly a victim of Flight Officer Desmond McMullen or Sergeant John Burgess, both from No. 222 Squadron RAF.
+On 17 October 1940, Mayer took off in Bf 109 E-7 (Werknummer 4138—factory number) on a test flight and never returned, his body washing up on the English coast 10 days later.
+He was possibly a victim of Flying Officer Desmond McMullen or Sergeant John Burgess, both from No. 222 Squadron RAF.
+Mayer was the first Luftwaffe Knights Cross recipient to be killed in action.
 He is buried at Hawkinge Cemetery, Kent.
+Command of I. Gruppe was then given to Hauptmann Hans-Heinrich Brustellin.